British Engine Manufacturers 01746 789268 info@millingtonengines.co.uk

 • Check all Sensors - If a sensor if faulty it can very easily cause a misfire or prevent the engine from running.
 When a sensor sends a false signal to the ECU, the engine will run in accordance to the incorrect or non existent sensor values.
 For example: A faulty water temperature sensor can cause the engine to under or over fuel due to the ecu's fuel compensation at low temperatures.
 Crank sensors can fail and cause starting and performance issues.
 When removed or replaced, the sensor must be repositioned with a gap of exactly 0.012" from the high data rate wheel.
 If the gap is larger, the crank sensor will 'loose counts' causing a misfire often at tickover.
 A smaller gap will put the sensor at risk of hitting the high data rate wheel.

 • Check Injectors - Make sure each injector works correctly.
-The Ecu software does have a built-in injector testing program, which allows the injector solinoids to open and close, giving off a clicking sound.
+The Ecu software does have a built-in injector testing program, which allows the injector solenoids to open and close, giving off a clicking sound.
 Injectors will be silent if faulty.
 Swapping the connector on to a new injector will confirm this.Always perform an injector test with the fuel pump off or disconnected.
 This clicking can also be heard with the engine running to test if they are working or not.

 • Check Loom - Faulty Looms will undoubtedly cause misfires.
 Check all earths.
 Check for tight kinks in the loom, non standard wiring modifications, over tightened cable ties and replaced or non standard connectors.
 If in doubt replace loom.